jagratadeb/LearnDSA/README.md

   - [`04 Strings`](./02%20Main%20Concepts/04%20Strings/): String declaration, manipulation, validation, reversal, comparison, palindrome checks, and more.
   - [`05 Matrix`](./02%20Main%20Concepts/05%20Matrix/): Matrix operations such as addition, subtraction, multiplication, and transposition.
   - [`06 Polynomials`](./02%20Main%20Concepts/06%20Polynomials/): Implementation of polynomial data structures and algorithms for polynomial addition, multiplication, and evaluation.
-  - [`07 Linked List`](./02%20Main%20Concepts/07%20Linked%20List/): Singly and doubly linked list implementations, including insertion, deletion, traversal, and common linked list algorithms.
+  - [`07 Linked List`](./02%20Main%20Concepts/07%20Linked%20List/): Singly and doubly (both circular and linear) linked list implementations, including insertion, deletion, traversal, and common linked list algorithms.

 ## How to Use This Repository